KevinJC23/Diabetes-PredictiveAnalytics/README.md

 | LogisticRegression | 0.9476         | 0.9471         |
 | RandomForest       | 0.9638         | 0.9631         |
 | Boosting (AdaBoost)| 0.9627         | 0.9630         |

-- Pros & Cons of Each Algorithm
-  - LinearSVC
-    - Pros:
-      - Works well on high-dimensional data
-      - Fast training on smaller datasets
-    - Cons:
-      - Not effective on non-linearly separable data
-      - Sensitive to feature scaling
-  - Logistic Regression
-    - Pros:
-      - Simple and interpretable
-      - Good baseline model
-    - Cons:
-      - Assumes linear relationship
-      - Limited power on complex datasets
-  - Random Forest
-    - Pros:
-      - Handles non-linearity and interactions well
-      - Robust to outliers and noise
-    - Cons:
-      - Can be slow with large number of trees
-      - Less interpretable
-  - AdaBoost (Boosting)
-    - Pros:
-      - Improves accuracy by combining weak learners
-      - Works well on imbalanced datasets
-    - Cons:
-      - Sensitive to noisy data
-      - Can overfit if not properly tuned

 After evaluating all models based on test accuracy, the best performing model was selected as the final solution, Random Forest yielded the highest test accuracy with minimal overfitting and strong performance across both training and test data.
 It also handles both categorical and numerical features effectively without requiring feature scaling.